elgc/elgc_portfolio/README.md

 - **Short paper** on the use of the **A3/TBP methodology** for sustainable and dramatic process improvement.
 - **Objective:** Comunicate that any transformational project needs to be explored and observed in the *"place where the action is."* The term for exploring and observing a process is called **Genchi Genbutsu**.
 - **Caveat:** Through each step of the A3 methodology I have used baseball quotes.
-When I sent the first draft for feedback some of my colleages from overseas replied that they were not able to understand the quotes due to their lack of familiarity with baseball.
+When I sent the first draft for feedback some of my colleagues from overseas replied that they were not able to understand the quotes due to their lack of familiarity with baseball.
 A future case, with soccer references :), is on the way.
 - **Output**: Zero defects in a record number of shipments.

 ![](/Images/Before.png)